sonic-net/DASH/documentation/nat-service/nat-service.md

 For both case, VMs in different VNET connects to Internet through a NAT gateway.

-## Packet proccessing pipeline in NAT scenario
+## Packet processing pipeline in NAT scenario

 ### 1. SNAT scenario